For Patrons with Print Disabilities or Visual Impairment

 Researchers who are homebound or have a print disability or visual impairment can explore many of our research collections online and request digitization of specific items of interest.
 To request the digitization service, email firstname.lastname@example.org.

 The Andrew Heiskell Library offers individual coaching and a large variety of group workshops on topics related to accessible technology.
-Check the listings on our website or our latest newsletter for details, or call 212-206-5400.
+Check the listings on our website or call 212-206-5400 for details.
 It also hosts many networking groups, resource fairs, writing workshops, accessible art workshops, bookclubs, and other events.
-All are listed in the quarterly newsletter which is available in Large Print, Spanish, braille, email, website with audio version, or over the phone.
+All are listed in the quarterly newsletter, available by email, website (text or audio), or over the phone.

 Children and teens getting services from the Andrew Heiskell Library can enroll in our adapted Summer Reading Program that uses titles in accessible formats and allows youth to participate remotely, talk to a librarian about books over the phone, and get accessible prizes.